image-source-control/image-source-control/readme.txt

 - Improvement: remove ISC fields from media frame when it is not loaded from the media library page to prevent confusions
 - Improvement: remove translation for the brand ”Elementor”
+- Fix: Debug log was enabled when the option was disabled and not used

 = 2.9.0 =